 Request for Proposals

-For the 2020 grant cycle, Equitable Growth is offering two separate grant funding options: our annual grant, which encompasses grants for faculty and Ph.D. students on a range of topics detailed in our 2020 Request for Proposals, and our Paid Family and Medical Leave Request for Proposals, for which we seek proposals for research on paid family and medical leave.
-For more information about these opportunities, please see our Apply for a Grant page.
+In the 2020 grant cycle, Equitable Growth offered two separate grant funding options: our annual grant, which encompasses grants for faculty and Ph.D. students on a range of topics detailed in our 2020 Request for Proposals, and our Paid Family and Medical Leave Request for Proposals, for research on paid family and medical leave.
+The 2020 application deadline has passed.
+For more information about our annual grant, please see our Apply for a Grant page.

 Our Working Paper Series is a collection of original research by our grantees and other scholars highlighting the connections between inequality and economic growth.